Advancing Stroke Risk Prediction Using a Multi-modal Foundation Model: Results and Discussion

 \subsubsection{Embeddings visualization}

-Figure \ref{fig:umap_multi-modal} shows the UMAP embeddings distribution for unimodal and multi-modal data models.
-On one hand, it can be observed that in Fig. \ref{fig:umap_multi-modal} A, there is a clear distinction between (unimodal learnt) tabular and imaging data modalities, with data samples clustered by data-type.
-In this case, the embeddings generated from imaging data and tabular data are significantly different from each other in the feature space when generated with a unimodal pre-trained model (i.e., either SCARF or SimCLR).
+Figure \ref{fig:umap_multi-modal} shows the UMAP embeddings distribution for uni-modal and multi-modal data models.
+On the one hand, it can be observed that in Fig. \ref{fig:umap_multi-modal} A, there is a clear distinction between (uni-modal learnt) tabular and imaging data modalities, with data samples clustered by data-type.
+In this case, the embeddings generated from imaging data and tabular data are different from each other in the feature space when generated with a uni-modal pre-trained model (i.e., either SCARF or SimCLR).
 The tight clustering of red points suggests that the tabular data embeddings are more homogeneous and possibly more concentrated in the feature space compared to the broad representation of brain MRI images.
-Therefore, unimodal-data encoders have learned modality-specific features, without capturing interactions between them.
-On the other hand, in Fig. \ref{fig:umap_multi-modal} B the UMAP plot obtained for the best performing multi-modal model (CLIP+ITM) is shown.
-In this case, there is significant overlap between the tabular and imaging embeddings, suggesting that the model has found common representations for the two different data types, either via shared visual features or via learning associated clinical patterns in tabular and brain MRIs.
-Thus, CLIP+ITM is able to encode the underlying patient representation in a common latent space by reducing data augmentation noise.
+Therefore, uni-modal data encoders have learned modality-specific features, without capturing interactions between them.
+On the other hand, in Fig. \ref{fig:umap_multi-modal} B the UMAP plot obtained using our method (multi-modal, using CLIP and ITM).
+In this case, there is a consequent overlap between the tabular and imaging embeddings, suggesting that the model has found common representations for the two different data types, either via shared visual features or via learning associated clinical patterns in tabular and brain MRIs.
+Thus, our method is able to encode the underlying patient representation in a common latent space by reducing data augmentation noise.
 Still, there are data-points in the plot having distinct representations within each modality, suggesting that the model could not project them to the modality-shared latent space.
 The broad distribution of points across the entire UMAP space suggests that the embeddings capture a wide variety of features from both imaging and tabular data, rather than collapsing all data points into a narrow cluster.
 These results expose the enhanced performance of the multi-modal SSL strategy by projecting diverse data modalities into a shared embedding space, and thus suggesting a better model starting point for downstream analysis.